What's behind Russia-Saudi Arabia oil price war that's sent markets plunging?

 The lack of agreement Friday has triggered a price war as nations race to capture the market share.

-“That is a huge development for the market because the partnership between Saudi and Russia has been the only thing that’s been keeping a floor under oil prices,” said Birch.
+“That is a huge development for the market because the partnership between Saudi and Russia has been the only thing that’s been keeping a floor under oil prices,” Birch said.

 “Now we have weakness on both the supply and the demand side of the scale, there’s very little propping them up,” she added.